microsoft/ignite-learning-paths-training-mod/mod41/03-prep-demo.md

 1. Open the App Service you created.

-2. In the Overview, click on the URL and make sure that the version without typos is shown.
+2. In the Overview, click on the URL and make sure that the version with the typos is shown.

+- The typos are in the navigation menu.
+One menu is titled "Applyances" and the other is "Sinq".
+- If you cannot see the navigation menu, zoom out a little in the web browser until it is shown.

 > If the correct version is shown, go to `7.` below.